HoiDam/Markdown_CISSP/CybraryNotes/Domain1.md

 ~ Directing and reviewing test results
 ~ Ensuring maintenacne of a current plan

 - Senior functional managemnet
 ~ develop and document maintenance and testing strategy
 ~ identify and prioritze mission-critical systems
 ~ monitor progres of plan development and execution
 ~ ensure periodic tests
 ~ create the various teams necessary to execute the plans

 - BCP steering commitee
 ~ Conduct the BIA
 ~ coordinate with department representatives
 ~ include [business units , senior manegement, it department, security department, communications department, legal department]

 - DRP teams
 ~ Rescue : Responsible for dealing with the immediacy of disaster - employee evacuation
-~ Recovery : Responsible for getting alternate facility up and running and restoring the most critcal services first ~ Salvage : Responsible for return of operations to original or permanent facility (reconstitution)
+~ Recovery : Responsible for getting alternate facility up and running and restoring the most critcal services first
+~ Salvage : Responsible for return of operations to original or permanent facility (reconstitution)

 ### Developing the teams
 - Management should appoint members
 - Each member must understand the goals of the plan and be familiar with department they responsible for
-- Agreed upon prior to the event:
+- Agreed upon prior to the event :
 ~ Who will talk to media , customers , shareholders
 ~ Who will setup alternative communcication methods
 ~ Who will setup the offsite facility
 ~ Established agreements with off-site facilities should be in place
 ~ Who will work on the primary facility

 ## Disaster Recovery Planning
 - Minimize the effect of disaster and to take the necessary steps to ensure the resource, personnel and business processes are able to resume operations in a timely manner
 - Deals with the immediate aftermath of the disaster , and is often IT focused

 ## Types of Tests
 ### Checklist Test